gintrator/Beaker/README.md

 ```

-A Response object should be returned frmo an endpoint with the following field filled.
+A Response object should be returned from an endpoint with the following fields filled.

 ```
 body   -> Payload